-The average number of aquatic invertebrates in Upper Ikalukrok Creek was moderately high for all years except 2016 when it was extremely high (Figure 33).
+In 2021 the aquatic invertebrate density was 13.8 invertebrates/m3 water.
+The average number of aquatic invertebrates per m3 of water in Upper Ikalukrok Creek was moderately high for all years except 2016 when it was extremely high (Figure 33).
 In 2016, the aquatic invertebrate density was 259.9/m3 and was primarily composed of mayflies.
 The percent EPT in two of the six years of sampling greatly exceeded the chironomids (Figure 34), again due to abundant mayflies.
-The taxa richness varied from a low of 13 taxa in 2002 to a high of 28 taxa in 2017 and 2018 (Figure 35).
+The taxa richness varied from a low of 13 taxa in 2002 to a high of 29 taxa in 2021 (Figure 35).

 Figure 33.
-Average aquatic invertebrate densities ± 1SD in Upper Ikalukrok Creek.
+Average aquatic invertebrate densities (± 1SD) in Upper Ikalukrok Creek.